SEND/Inclusion

 - All staff have a regular opportunity to discuss their training needs with their line manager.
 A range of training is planned each academic year including ASD awareness, Speech and Language and in-house training on specific barriers to learning.

-- The SENCO, Assistant SENCO and Independent Educational Psychologist are available for staff consultation
+- The SENCO and Assistant SENCO are available for staff consultation

 - The staff working with physically disabled children are given full manual handling training and work closely with health professionals to meet the significant needs of these learners.